Lido deck on the amplified Navigator of the Seas

 What Is a Lido Deck on a Cruise Ship?

-The lido deck on a cruise ship often refers to the outdoor pool area on one of the top decks of the vessel.
+The lido deck on a cruise ship is a name for the pool deck, usually located on one of the ship’s top decks.

-The word “lido” refers to a beach or public outdoor swimming pool where people gather to swim.
-Accordingly, many cruise lines refer to the pool area as the lido deck.
+The word “lido” comes from Italian roots and refers to a beach or public outdoor swimming pool where people gather to swim (Source).
+On a cruise ship, the lido deck refers to the outdoor swimming pool and the surrounding bars, restaurants, activities, and facilities.

 However, not every cruise line uses the term “lido deck.”
 For example, you will find the pool area called the lido deck on Princess Cruises and Carnival Cruise Line, but not on Royal Caribbean.